 BBQ Chicken (St. 51) is South Korea’s answer to McDonald’s with a bit of KFC thrown in.
 Menu choices range from sandwiches, burgers and salads to soups, steak and fish, plus grill and barbeque specialities.

 For yet more delicious fried chicken, but with a Korean touch, you can visit Bonchon in one of its two locations (corner of Sothearos and Sihanouk Blvd and inside Aeon Mall).

 If you find yourself daydreaming about flame-grilled burgers, take solace in the fact that Burger King has three outlets in the capital: in the airport, on St. 51, and on the Riverside.

 For a much healthier but equally delicious option, Tutti Frutti (Sisowath Quay) provides a selection of their best-selling frozen yoghurt flavours (15c per 10g), with a choice of toppings from fruit and nuts to chocolates and sweeties.
 Simply serve yourself, weigh and pay!

-The Pizza Company (Sorya Shopping Centre, St. 105, St. 261) has the standard selection of pasta, pizzas, salads and appetizers which are ‘flavoured to excite’.
+The Pizza Company (Sorya Shopping Center, St. 105, St. 261) has the standard selection of pasta, pizzas, salads and appetizers which are ‘flavoured to excite’.
 Look out for special Asian tastebud treats such as Tom Yum Kung pizza topping (chilli paste, prawns, calamari and mushroom) and Tropical Seafood.

 For a coffee fix there’s an abundance of places in the capital.
 Costa Coffee is part of the UK’s most popular coffee chain, which was founded in London in 1971.
 Here you can sip the ultimate handcrafted cappuccino and enjoy a blueberry muffin on the side.
 Since opening its doors in December 2012 in BKK1, a string of other branches have followed suit with more outlets expected to open in the future.